Skip to content

 • One new gesture.
 LSHIFT+TERM tri-layer is the only new motor pattern.
 It costs nothing on the hot path (pure layer-state function, no timing) and sacrifices no thumb tap.

 • Keycap art.
-L1 secondary legends change for six keys (2 4 5 6 8 shifts + removing # from 9). v0.1 ships blank caps (ADR-0018), so this only affects the eventual UV-print manifest — zero impact on the v0.1 build.
+L1 secondary legends change for six keys (2 4 5 6 8 shifts + 9, which gains ! rather than going blank per Amendment 2026-07-10). v0.1 ships blank caps (ADR-0018), so this only affects the eventual UV-print manifest — zero impact on the v0.1 build.
 The function block (L0) art is unchanged.

 • Software dispatch.
 The QMK keymap (GWP-407) gains an L2 layer + tri-layer + the EQ→is authoring binding.
 The Linux HID → nOSh keycode path is unchanged (same KN86_KEY_* codes; only secondary glyph dispatch changes).
 No FFI or runtime change.